- Returns the handle to the DLL module. If the DLL

 hasn't been loaded yet or is not found, this

 hInst& = LIBRARYINST("USER32")

-For certain cases you may need to use theWindows API "loadLibrary"
+certain cases you will need to use theWindows API "loadLibrary"

 Declare Function LoadLibrary Lib "kernel32" Alias "LoadLibraryA"_